rrozansk/SPaG/README.md

 ensure correctness of implementation.
 The program generator(s) comprise the extensible portion of the framework allowing new targeted languages to be easily [pluged-in](#generators).
-Included in the framework is a script which lightly wraps the core library functionality to accepts user input file(s) to help drive the compilation/generation process from the command line.
+Included in the framework is a script which lightly wraps the core library functionality to accept user input file(s) which help drive the compilation/generation process from the command line.
 The [overview](#overview) below describes in detail what each component sets out to do, how it accomplished those intended goals, and the accepted input.

 # Installation

 Installation is supported through multiple methods, all of which are listed below.
 Any required dependencies along with the steps needed for a proper install are listed.
-Installation installs the module containing scanner (RegularGrammar), parser (ContextFreeGrammar), and generator (Generator) objects as well as a command line script for easily generating scanners and/or parsers from input specification(s) and optional configuration file.
+Installation installs the module containing scanner (RegularGrammar), parser (ContextFreeGrammar), and generator (Generator) objects as well as a command line script (spag_cli) for easily generating scanners and/or parsers from input specification(s) and optional configuration file.
 It also installs any supported core language [generators](#status) which may grow over time.

 ## Source

-Install from source for the latest up to date code.
-This may include unreleased bug fixes, feature extensions, or newly supported language child generators.
-Since the code is going to built from source it is generally a good idea to also test it before installation or package distribution.
-For this prupose a Makefile is included to automate testing, linting, virtual environment installation/cleanup, etc. While the framework is pure, dependent free, Python the testing is not and some prerequisites are required.
+Install directly from the source code.
+This may include unreleased bug fixes, feature extensions, or newly supported language child generators depending on which git commit is to be built.
+For this reason it is a good idea to test the commit you wish to build from, ensuring it is a proper build candidate.
+To help with this process Makefile recipes are included to automate testing, linting, virtual environment installation/cleanup, etc. However, note that while the framework is pure, dependent free, Python the testing is not and requires prerequisites.
 All required python packages are listed in the [requirments](https://github.com/rrozansk/SPaG/blob/master/requirements.txt).
-However, since these packages are installed in a virtual environment with the help of Make the only requirements the user needs to worry are those which must be installed on the machine itself and include:
+Since these packages are installed in a virtual environment with the help of Make the only requirements the user needs to worry about are those which must be installed on the machine itself and include:
   * git (>= v2.1.3)
   * make (>= v4.1)